-Peter Broder serves as Executive Director of The Pemsel Case Foundation, and is General Counsel & Policy Analyst of The Muttart Foundation.
-He is Past Chair of the Canadian Bar Association Charities and Not-for-Profit Section.
-Peter is a columnist for Law Now magazine, and serves on the editorial board of The Philanthropist.
-He is a member of CRA’s Charities Directorate Technical Issues Working Group.
+Peter Broder serves as Executive Director of The Pemsel Case Foundation.
+From 2008 to 2020, he was General Counsel & Policy Analyst of The Muttart Foundation.
+He is a Past Chair of the Canadian Bar Association Charities and Not-for-Profit Section.
 From 2001 to 2007, Peter was Legal Counsel and Policy Analyst for the Canadian Centre for Philanthropy, and its successor organization, Imagine Canada.
-From May 2007-April 2008, he was seconded to the Charities Directorate of the Canada Revenue Agency to assist with drafting of CRA’s fundraising guidance.
-He currently sits on the Imagine Canada’s Standards Program Council.
+From May 2007-April 2008, he participated in an employee interchange with the Charities Directorate of the Canada Revenue Agency to assist with drafting of fundraising guidance for registered charities.
+Peter is also Book Review Editor of The Philanthropist.

 Lindsay Driscoll, Director